Dr. Timothy Tait, Communications Director

 The Kaizen workshop was very informative and useful.
 Sammy is an excellent trainer bringing the right level of energy and humor to the workshop.
 I truly enjoyed the session, you held my interest, while making it fun!
 Thanks for a great day!

-Honsha presentation was very inspiring to our students.
+The Honsha presentation was very inspiring to our students.
 A number of illustrative examples made it easy for students to grasp the lean concepts, even if they were not familiar with them before the class.
-I liked the format that included a person from Honsha (Sammy) and a person from Toyota (Jim) as it provided a nicely balanced discussion.
+I liked the format that included a person from Honsha and from Toyota as it provided a nicely balanced discussion.

 Darril provided our organization with Lean consulting and training services in 2008.
 His engagement level, enthusiasm, depth of knowledge and interpersonal skills made him very effective on this project.